marcin-dolowy/movie-service/README.md

 The OMDb API is a RESTful web service to obtain movie information, all content and images on the site are contributed and maintained by our users.

 ## Features
-- Movie search
+- Movie search.
-- Add movie to favorites
+- Add movie to favorites.
-- Save favourite movies to database
+- Save favourite movies to database.

 ### This API provides HTTP endpoint's and tool for the following: